hisaac/DataBundle/README.md

 ## Assets

-Assets referenced in the CSV file must reside in the `assets/` folder.
+Assets referenced in the TSV file must reside in the `assets/` folder.
 Asset references must use relative paths.

 ## Linked Data

-- Linked data is stored in additional CSV files in the `linked/` directory.
+- Linked data is stored in additional TSV files in the `linked/` directory.
-- Relationship metadata defines links between the primary CSV and linked CSVs.
+- Relationship metadata defines links between the primary TSV and linked TSVs.

 ## Usage